awesto/django-shop/docs/getting-started.rst

 	    # Uncomment the next line to enable admin documentation:
 	    'django.contrib.admindocs',
 	    'shop', # The django SHOP application
-	    'theshop', # the project we just created
+	    'myshop', # the project we just created
 	]

 7. Make the exmaple/urls.py contain the following::